PFTL/website/content/blog/13_storing_data.rst

         for i in range(len(x)):
             f.write('{:4.1f} {:.4f}\n'.format(x[i], y[i]))

 Check the file, you will see the two columns of data, separated by a space.
-You can change the ``write`` line in differnt ways, for example, you could have:
+You can change the ``write`` line in different ways, for example, you could have:

 .. code-block:: python

     f.write('{:4.1f}\t{:.4f}\n'.format(x[i], y[i]))

 which will add a tab between the columns, and not a space.
-Check the differences, especially if you change the number of characters that every number takes.
-However, the biggest advantage of formatting the output comes when you are storing data that is not numeric.
+You can structure your file as you like.
+However, you have to be careful and think ahead about how you are going to retrieve the data in case an inconsistency appears.

 Reading the data
 ----------------
-After we have saved the data, it is very important to be able to read it back into our program.
+After we have saved the data to a file, it is very important to be able to read it back into our program.
 The first approach is unorthodox, but it will prove a point.
 You can read the data generated with the ``write`` method using numpy's ``loadtxt``:

 .. code-block:: python